stackedboxes/romualdo/doc/spec.md

   While all keys must be strings, the values can be of any, possibly mixed types.
 The fact that a `map` value can be of any type is the reason for the existence of type-unsafe corners of the language.
-It's also handy for communication with the Host Language, as many modern programming languages have types that are a superset of what a Romualdo `map` is.
+It's also handy for communication with the Driver Program, as many modern programming languages have types that are a superset of what a Romualdo `map` is.
 * Procedures: Procedures taking a certain set of parameters and returning a certain type.
-* User-defined types: that's why we have that `qualifiedIdentifier` in the list of types.
-It is "qualified" instead of a regular `IDENTIFIER` because it may contain an imported Package name.
+* User-defined types: Those can be declared in the same Package or in some other Package and imported, so `userDefinedType` allows for things like `myType` or like `thatPackage.ThatType`.

 TODO: Point to the (yet-to-be written) section in which we explain how we deal with the `map` type unsafeness.
+(Thinking of default values on "soft errors".)

+TODO: Need some thinking about how NaNs are handled.
+May want to leave this open ("don't count on this"), as being specific here can lead to unnecessary difficulties in implementing VMs in certain languages.

 ## Declarations